-• You should keep your password confidential.
+- You should keep your password confidential.
 Do not share with other individuals as your user account information is your key to authorizing your child's pick-up schedule and to authorize other individuals to pick-up your child from school.
-If you believe your password has been compromised you should notify the school immediately and change your password.

-- You can login to the system and make changes any time prior to 30 minutes before dismissal.
+If you believe your password has been compromised, you should notify the school immediately and change your password. - You can login to the system and make changes any time prior to 30 minutes before dismissal.
 The cutoff time for changes is 2:30 p.m. on Monday through Thursday and 1:20 p.m. on Friday.
-Students and/or parents may not make changes to pick-up arrangements after this time.
+Parents may not make changes to pick-up arrangements after this time.
 We do understand, however, that at times emergencies may arise requiring a late change.
-In those instances, the parent should contact the school with dismissal instructions; the student will be advised to report to the front office at the end of the school day to be informed of these new instructions and to receive a dismissal change slip. - Prior to dismissal you should ensure that dismissal information for your child has been entered into the PikMyKid application.
-Options include: - ➤ FRONT CARPOOL: select this option if your child is in Kindergarten or first grade, or has a sibling in Kindergarten or first grade, and someone will be picking them up in a car. - BACK CARPOOL: select this option if your child is in grades 2nd through 8th and does not have a sibling in Kindergarten or first grade, and someone will be picking them up in a car. - FRONT PARENT WALK UP: select this option if your child is in Kindergarten or first grade, or has a sibling in Kindergarten or first grade, and someone will be walking up to the school front lawn area to pick them up. - BACK PARENT WALK UP: select this option if your child is in grades 2nd through 8th and does not have a sibling in kindergarten or first grade, and someone will be walking up to the school outdoor classroom area to pick them up. - INDEPENDENT WALKER: select this option if your child will not be picked up by an adult and has permission to walk or bike home independently at the end of the school day. - SIBLING PICK UP: select this option if your child is in Kindergarten or 1st grade and will be walking or biking home after-school, but should not be released to do so until an older sibling who is designated as "Independent Walker" arrives at the designated location to accompany them home. - ➤ AFTER-SCHOOL PROGRAMS: select from the list of after-school programs if your child will be staying after school to participate in an activity or to attend Homework Help.
+In those instances, the parent should contact the school with dismissal instructions and the student will be advised of the change. - Prior to dismissal, you should ensure that dismissal information for your child has been entered into the PikMyKid application.
+Options include: - FRONT CARPOOL: select this option if your child is in Kindergarten or first grade, or has a sibling in Kindergarten or first grade, and someone will be picking them up in a car. - BACK CARPOOL: select this option if your child is in grades 2nd through 8th and does not have a sibling in Kindergarten or first grade, and someone will be picking them up in a car.

+- FRONT PARENT WALK UP: select this option if your child is in Kindergarten or first grade, or has a sibling in Kindergarten or first grade, and someone will be walking up to the school front lawn area to pick them up. - BACK PARENT WALK UP: select this option if your child is in grades 2nd through 8th and does not have a sibling in kindergarten or first grade, and someone will be walking up to the school outdoor classroom area to pick them up. - INDEPENDENT WALKER: select this option if your child will not be picked up by an adult and has permission to walk or bike home independently at the end of the school day.
+Independent Walkers may also pick-up a sibling in Kindergarten or 1st grade to accompany them home.
+When doing so, these independent walkers should meet their younger sibling in the classroom of the younger sibling. - SIBLING PICK UP: select this option if your child is in Kindergarten or 1st grade and will be walking or biking home after-school, but should not be released to do so until an older sibling who is designated as "Independent Walker" arrives at the designated location (younger student's classroom) to accompany them home.
+These students are dismissed from the Bront Parent Walk Up exit. - > AFTER-SCHOOL PROGRAMS: select from the list of after-school programs if your child will be staying after school to participate in an activity or to attend Homework Help.

-Please note, you have the option to select a default dismissal mode on your child's enrollment form.
+Please note, you have the option to select a default dismissal mode when completing your online registration.
 On days they will be going home via their default mode, parents do not have to program a change in PikMyKid.
 Additionally, when a student has a recurring after-school activity or other transportation change, parents can create a recurring schedule in PikMyKid in order to minimize the need to enter dismissal changes daily.